SOBotics/SOCVFinder/SOCVDBService/dev/metaCommentClassify.md

 > Your question looks as crap.
 You should improve your text formatting.
 Here is a quick tutorial for that.

+> we are not here to write your code.
+And not here to use Google for you.
+Keep your wisdom to yourself about other members, that is not welcome here.

 The [be-nice](http://stackoverflow.com/help/be-nice) policy states clearly that "If you don't have time to say something politely, just leave it for someone who does".
 Furthermore, reading all of these Meta posts:

  - FAQ on comments: [Etiquette for posting civil and informative comments](http://meta.stackexchange.com/questions/138173/etiquette-for-posting-civil-and-informative-comments).